-He serves on the Board of Directors for the In Trust Center for Theological Schools and the Advisory Committee for the Luce Fund for Theological Education.
-He served on the Board of Commissioners for the Association of Theological Schools from 2010-2016 and was chair from 2014-2016.
-A native of St. Paul, Minnesota, Pollard and his wife Jessica have two adult children and one grandchild.
+He serves on the board of directors for the In Trust Center for Theological Schools and the Advisory Committee for the Luce Fund for Theological Education.
+Pollard served on the Board of Commissioners for the Association of Theological Schools from 2010-2016 and was chair from 2014-2016.
+He is an active member of the Society for the Study of Black Religion and the American Academy of Religion.

+A native of St. Paul, Minnesota, Pollard and his wife, Jessica, have two adult children and three grandchildren.

 "Rare is the theological institution today that innovates well in contemporary society, modeling theological education for just inclusivity in an increasingly diverse world.
-As much of our society is focused on division, I will ensure that Louisville Seminary will continue to build bridges between people of different religious, social, and cultural perspectives, through teaching and scholarship, and the preparation of persons for lives of faithful witness and public service." ~Alton B. Pollard, III
+As much of our society is focused on division, I will ensure that Louisville Seminary will continue to build bridges between people of different religious, social, and cultural perspectives, through teaching and scholarship, and the preparation of persons for lives of faithful witness and public service." ~Alton B. Pollard.
+III